nanda03dev/go-ms-clean-template/README.md

-# Golang Microservice Template
+# Golang Microservice Template 🚀

-This repository provides a template for building a microservice in Go, following the Clean Architecture principles.
-It is designed to facilitate maintainability, testability, and scalability.
+A scalable and maintainable microservice template in Go, inspired by the NestJS framework and built on Clean Architecture principles.
+Perfect for handling complex domain-driven projects with robust design and separation of concerns.
+Ready for both MongoDB and PostgreSQL out of the box! 💻⚡

 ## Project Structure